 An early option assessment has been undertaken against the Combined Authority's Strategic Case core assessment criteria.
-On this basis, Table 4.6 summarises the schemes that should be taken through to a more detailed within a separate Option Appraisal report.
+On this basis, Table C.5 summarises the schemes that should be taken through to a more detailed within a separate Option Appraisal report.

-Table B.5 - Summary of Routes to be Assessed in Further Detail
+Table O.F.
+Oursenson and Devide a feeling Assessment in Exather Detail Table C.5 - Summary of Routes to be Assessed in Further Detail